 Catalogue of the Lepidoptera Phalænæ in the British Museum,

 Supplement Volume I (1900), Plate II, fig. 4,

 image courtesy of Biodiversity Heritage Library, digitized by Smithsonian Libraries.

-The adult moths of this species have an orange head with a black spot in the middle, and a black thorax with an orange spot.
+The adult moths of this species have an orange head, and a black thorax with an orange spot.
 The abdomen is banded in black and orange.
-The wings are black with orange translucent windows.
+The wings are black with a variable pattern of orange translucent windows.
 The forewings have approximately twice the span of the hindwings.
 The wingspan is about 3.5 cms.